BinyaminR/Application-word-count/README.md

 5. **Orchestration**: Uses Kubernetes for container orchestration, allowing for high availability, load balancing, and horizontal scaling.

 6. **Monitoring**: Incorporates Prometheus and Grafana for real-time monitoring and analytics of the application and the underlying infrastructure.

+### CI Environment and Workflows

+The CI environment is configured using GitHub Actions.
+There are various workflows defined in the `.github/workflows` directory of the repository.
+These workflows define the sequence of actions that will be automatically executed upon every push to the repository.

+The typical workflow includes the following steps:

+1. **Linting**: The code is automatically linted to ensure it adheres to the established coding standards.

+2. **Unit Testing**: Automated unit tests are run to ensure that the new changes do not break existing functionality.

+3. **Building Docker Images**: Docker images for the application are built and pushed to a Docker registry.

+Once the changes are pushed to a feature branch, they are automatically tested using the above-mentioned steps.
+If the tests pass, a Pull Request can be created to merge the changes into the main branch.
+The Pull Request is reviewed, and if everything is in order, the changes are merged into the main branch, thereby triggering the CD process.

 ## Technologies Used